 Come and learn in my camera room, enjoy the lovely town of Plymouth, and return to your world with a part of mine - an ability to create paintings that only you can create!
-Sign up early and save - 4 days of study, Wednesday morning until Saturday afternoon, $1195.00 after October 21st, but only $1000.00 if you register before then with a $500.00 deposit.
+Sign up early and save - 4 days of study, Sunday morning until Wednesday afternoon, $1195.00 after March 5th, but only $1000.00 if you register BEFORE MARCH 5th with a $500.00 deposit.

 Call Helen at 734-207-0398 NOW, and reserve your place in class!

 > Painter X3 (a free trial download is available from Corel’s website)

 > At least 1 Gig RAM.
 Remember Photoshop and Painter are memory grabbers.

 > CD or Flash drive and media for file storage/transfer

 > Pen tool with the software loaded, such as the Wacom Intuos Medium size; this is ESSENTIAL and REQUIRED.
 Graphire units are not recommended.

 >Secure extension cord/power strip for your computer and equipment.

 Laptops are OK for class use.
 (One monitor per student please.)